tav/gitfund/mvp/app/page/help.md

 * Validating and storing proof that a user is from a specific country.

-So for this MVP, we've skipped on implementing VAT support by not providing any benefit in kind for those within the EU VAT region.
-However, once our Beta is ready, we will reach out for VAT-related details from you before charging any additional VAT, if necessary.

-### Why can't EU sponsors edit their Sponsor Profile?

-We do not currently support sponsors within the EU VAT region editing their Sponsor Profile, as this would mean that we are providing a benefit in kind in exchange for their sponsorship, and will have to charge VAT.

-We will enable sponsors within the EU VAT region to edit their Sponsor Profile once the Beta is ready with full VAT support.
+So, for this MVP, we are only supporting business to business VAT, where the VAT is reverse charged and much simpler to handle.
+And thus why we can only have EU sponsors with a valid VAT ID at the moment.

+Once the Beta is ready, this limitation will no longer apply as we will have full VAT support — including for countries outside the EU.

 ### How do I get invoices?

-We will only be adding support for invoices (including VAT invoices and credit notes) as part of our Beta.
-If you need invoices before then, please email team@gitfund.io and we will generate them manually for you.
+We will only be adding support for auto-generated invoices (including VAT invoices and credit notes) as part of our Beta.
+If you need invoices before then, please email team@gitfund.io and we will manually generate them for you.

 ### Why is my sponsor image showing my personal profile picture?